fionix-software/minaret/README.md

-# waktuku
+# Minaret

-An Android application for viewing Muslim prayer time in Malaysia.
+Minaret is a cross platform e-Solat application